Martaver/tibber-test/readme.md

  - @graphql-codegen

 ### Dev:
- - Google GTS (eslint + prettier configuration)
+ - Google GTS eslint + prettier configuration
  - Sortier
- - Husky & lint-staged for pre-commit auto-fixing staged files
+ - Husky & lint-staged for pre-commit hook to auto-fix staged files

 ## Conventions
  - Keep styled components close to their consuming components.
 They are usually in the same file.